krystal/nifty-utils/README.md

 ### Auto Attribute Permitting

-To permit attribtues to be bulk assigned, we often see `params.permit(:field1, :field2)` in our controllers.
+To permit attributes to be bulk assigned, we often see `params.permit(:field1, :field2)` in our controllers.
 This automatic method will permit the fields which are included in the form to be saved in a secure manner.